vechain/connex/doc/api.md

 #### Filter criteria

-Filters support two different type of log: `event` and `transfer` so there are two type of `Thor.Filter.Criteria`.
+Filters support two different types of log: `event` and `transfer` so there are two type of `Thor.Filter.Criteria`.

 `Thor.Filter.Event.Criteria`: